 Baptisms and burials, 1838-1858; 1867-1872

-- The Wesleyan Methodist Chapel in Matlock Street was built in 1866.
+- The Wesleyan Methodist Chapel in Matlock Street was founded in 1807 and built in 1866.

 - Eirian EVANS has a photograph of the Methodist Chapel on Geo-graph, taken in October, 2007.

-- The Catholic church was originally built in 1890 on Granby road.
+- The Catholics had a chapel here in 1816.
+The new Catholic Church was originally built in 1890 on Granby road.

-- Peter BARR has a photograph of the Cathoilic Church of the English Martyrs on Geo-graph, taken in January, 2014.
+- Peter BARR has a photograph of the Catholic Church of the English Martyrs on Geo-graph, taken in January, 2014.